Horseback rider in Nepal, Himalayas trail riding

 - Flights to your destination (international/domestic) are not included, but can be booked on request - please contact us for rates.

-- Rates are per person, based on two riders sharing a twin or double room.
+- Rates are per person, based on two guests sharing a twin or double room, in a group of 4-6 riders.

 - Groups are composed of a minimum of 4 international riders and a maximum of 8 riders, plus guides.